-When I pressed Lau whether any lessons he and OnePlus have learned from the mistake, he called for more transparency.
+When I pressed Lau on whether there were any lessons he and OnePlus have learned from the mistake, he called for more transparency.
 He didn't confirm that future phones wouldn't come with pre-installed apps.
 But stressed communication with users would be key for any new partnerships.

 "I think this is a very good reminder of how closely sensitive and how still significantly sensitive many of the user community are to any impacts and the experience on the user end," Lau said.
 In the future, restating and re-emphasizing the importance of communication with users in advance, even when the intentions and the changes in the user experience are with an eye towards optimization, that communication in advance is super important."